LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 In order to attend all the events, attendees were required to travel multi-kilometer distances between remote locations multiple times per day amongst big-city traffic.

-Ubering everywhere gets expensive, public transit is usually confusing and indeterminate, and renting a car is another huge hassle.
+Ubering everywhere gets expensive, public transit is usually confusing and indeterminate and renting a car is another huge hassle + $$$.

 Rails World provided shuttles for some but I saw this as an opportunity to do it a simpler way and just walk everywhere.

 Actually a win because:
 - Already enjoy walking, and I can walk fast
-- Saw Toronto up close - walked dozens of miles through various neighborhoods and districts, and to the shore of Lake Ontario
+- Saw Toronto up close - walked dozens of miles through various neighborhoods, and to the shore of Lake Ontario
 - Saved significant $ by skipping paid options
 - Got excellent exercise 4 days in a row!
 - Took the UP train (Union station to Toronto Pearson International Airport)